 4. DO make it work for your lifestyle

 The biggest advantage of remote working is flexibility.
 Are you an early riser?
 A night owl?
 Want to work around the kids or fit in a gym session?
-All this is possible, but organisation is paramount.
-“Boost your productivity by knowing when you are most productive and capitalise on that time.
+All this is possible, but the organization is paramount.
+“Boost your productivity by knowing when you are most productive and capitalize on that time.
 One of the benefits of working from home is being able to work flexibly so make it work for you,” said Johnstone.

 5. DO get your tech right